gbulicanu/personality-test/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm test-api`

+Launches backend test runner.\
+See the section about [running pytest tests](hhttps://docs.pytest.org/en/7.1.x/how-to/usage.html) for more information.

 ### `npm test`

 Launches frontend test runner in the interactive watch mode.\